RaphaelSilva09/HackVSP24/docs/doc.md

 </tr>
 </table>

-# Nome do Projeto: GoTurismo
+# Nome do Projeto: VerdadeiraSP
 ### Nome do Grupo: G1dev
 .
 Integrantes do grupo…